Quantum vs Classical Proofs and Subset Verification: Permutation Maps

 On the other hand, suppose we want to prepare the state $\sum_{y\in [N]}|\sigma(y)\rangle$ (normalization omitted).
-If we have access to the in-place permutation oracle $\sop P_{\sigma}$, we can create this state in one query by applying the oracle to the uniform superposition $\sum_{y\in [N]}|y\rangle$.
+We can create this state in one query to the in-place permutation oracle $\sop P_{\sigma}$ by applying the oracle to the uniform superposition $\sum_{y\in [N]}|y\rangle$.
 In the standard model, this problem is called ``index erasure,'' and requires an exponential number of queries in $n$ to $\sop P_{\sigma}^{\textrm{stand}}$ \cite{AMR+11}.